perseids-project/journey-of-the-hero/README.md

 3) Annotation data produced by students in Marie-Claire Beaulieu's Mythology classes at Tufts University in fall 2014 and 2015

 4) Pleaides Gazetteer data from http://pleiades.stoa.org/

+To Deploy this code you need:

+1) An Apache 2.2 Web Server running mod_wsgi

+External Dependencies

+1) A CTS 5 Endpoint serving Smiths' "Dictionary of Greek and Roman Geography" via urn:cts:pdlrefwk:viaf88890045.003.perseus-eng1.
+As of the time of publication, the source for that text could be found in the https://github.com/PerseusDL/canonical-pdlrefwk repository.